fancherblack/dvvy/README.md

 # dvvy Installation & Configuration

-This document provides information relating to the installation and configuration of the dvvy Chargeback app for Splunk Enterprise.
+Read on for information pertaining to the installation and configuration of the dvvy Chargeback app for Splunk Enterprise, part of the RedFactor Success Suite.

 ## Before installing dvvy